What are the Main Types of Depression?

 Situational depression is a type of depression that can develop after dramatic changes in a person’s life.
 This can be anything from the death of a loved one to the loss of a job.
 There can be many reasons for situational depression and how badly it can affect you varies widely from person to person.

-There’s no singular way to fight depression, although there are many options to try.
-Antidepressant drugs can be used in severe cases but doctors will usually try to avoid those if possible, preferring alternatives like talking therapy or self-help groups.
+There is no one singular way to fight depression, though there are many options to try.
+Antidepressant drugs can be a useful aide, though it is usually suggested to try alternatives like talking therapy or self-help groups first.

 Depression caused by the loss of a loved one or another situational change can also be combatted with the help of counselling.
 There’s also some evidence that exercise and changing your diet could help combat depression in milder cases so your GP may also advise you to make changes there.

 Although it may be a difficult journey depression can be overcome you just have to make the first step and seek help, if you think you or a family member or friend may be suffering from some form of depression you should ask your GP for support and guidance on what you can do.

 There are many different types of depression – our previous blog on the signs and treatment of depression can provide further advice.
 If you would like to speak with one of our experts, reach out to us today.

 –Written by Nicole Paulie, IACP, PSI.
 Nicole is a Counselling Psychologist and a fully chartered member of the Psychological Society of Ireland (PSI) in addition to being a Licensed Professional Counsellor (LPC) in the United States.
 Nicole completed her B.Sc.
 (Hons) in Psychology at the University of Kansas before going on to complete a M.Sc. in Counselling Psychology at Avila University in Kansas City, Missouri.